Baryon asymmetry from dark matter decay

 In the top panel of Fig.~\ref{contour}, we show a region of parameter space (in white) in $z^\text{cr}-m_\chi$ plane where baryogenesis via leptogenesis can proceed through the forbidden decay of the DM.
-As observed from the previous plots, one finds that a large $Y_S$ is required in order to have a successful leptogenesis through this forbidden channel.
-Such large values of $Y_S$ also help in the rapid annihilation of DM to get rid of the symmetric part.
-Due to the singlet nature of DM, the annihilation channel $\chi \bar{\chi} \rightarrow S S$ is the most dominant one.
+As observed earlier, a large $Y_S$ is required in order to have a successful leptogenesis through this forbidden channel.
+Such large values of $Y_S$ also help in the rapid annihilation of DM to get rid of the symmetric part, a requirement in typical asymmetric DM scenarios.
 While DM has Yukawa interactions with leptons, the corresponding coupling $Y_\nu$ is required to be small for reasons discussed below.
-We show the region of parameter space (in pink and green) corresponding to $\Omega^\text{ann}h^2>1\%~\text{of}~\Omega_\text{DM}h^2$ in Fig.~\ref{contour}.
-In this shaded region, symmetric part of DM can contribute more than $1\%$ of the total DM relic and hence disfavoured in the spirit of asymmetric nature of DM.
+We show the region of parameter space (in pink and green) corresponding to $\Omega^\text{ann}h^2>1\%~\text{of}~\Omega_\text{DM}h^2$ in Fig.~\ref{contour} implying the symmetric part of DM contributing more than $1\%$ of the total DM relic and hence disfavoured in the spirit of asymmetric DM.
 As expected, due to its rapid annihilation to a lighter scalar (here we have considered $m_s=100$ GeV) even for satisfying $\Omega^\text{ann}h^2>1\%~\text{of}~\Omega_\text{DM}h^2$ a heavy DM with $m_\chi\gtrsim 3.5 (5)$ TeV is required for the $Y_S=2.0 (2.5)$.
-The region towards left, shaded in cyan, is disfavoured as $m_S >m_\chi$ will forbid efficient DM annihilation into light scalars at low temperatures.
+The cyan shaded region towards the left is disfavoured as $m_S >m_\chi$ will forbid efficient DM annihilation into light scalars at low temperatures.
 The shaded region in the upper left part denotes the region where DM is always stable.
 Since DM mass receives a larger thermal correction for larger $Y_S$, the critical temperature turns out to be smaller (or larger $z^{\rm cr})$, as evident from this plot.